 CRM (Customer Relationship Management) is the process that manages front-end information, such as recording customer interactions, sales tracking, marketing campaign management, etc. Meanwhile, ERP (Enterprise Resource Planning) is the software that handles critical backend processes, including purchase history, billing and shipping details, financial data, and many more.
 While CRM generates more revenue through better sales figures, the ERP system reduces overall operating costs.
 Together, these systems keep track of all the critical touchpoints along the customer journey.

-Some of the advantages of the omnichannel integration of ERP and CRM software for retail businesses are as follows:
+Some of the advantages of the omnichannel integrations of ERP and CRM software for retail businesses are as follows:

 - Manage stores and inventory from one single location